Kafka - How to Get Started

 SendKafkaBytes("topic_0", "key_2100", System.Text.Json.JsonSerializer.SerializeToUtf8Bytes(objectTest));

-This's the content of the code, which take byte array as parameter.
+This is the content of the code, which takes a byte array as a parameter.

 static void SendKafkaBytes(string topic, string key, byte[] value)